-- 1. Fill in the title and description for the video. - 2.
-Set the privacy level: - Anyone any person can watch the video. - Only people I follow only people you're subscribed to can watch the video. - Only me nobody, but you can access the video. - 3.
-Select the resolution of the video and add tags, if you wish.
+1. Fill in the title and description for the video.

+2. Set the level of privacy:

+- Anyone any person can watch the video. - Only people I follow only people you're subscribed to can watch the video. - Only me nobody, but you can access the video.

+3. Select the resolution of the video and add tags.